Industry in Taiwan

 Taiwan - Industry

-Analysts participating in the FocusEconomics Consensus Forecast expect industrial production to expand 3.5% in 2018.
-For 2019, participants expect industrial output to grow 2.8%, which is down 0.1 percentage points from last month’s forecast.
+Analysts participating in the FocusEconomics Consensus Forecast expect industrial production to expand 3.0% in 2019, which is unchanged from last month’s forecast.
+For 2020, participants expect industrial output to grow 2.7%.

 Taiwan - Industry Data